Engee documentation

 )

-Next, to process the modelling data recorded in CSV, we need to connect two libraries - DataFrames and CSV.
-To display this data, we will use the Plots library.
+Next, to process the simulation data recorded in CSV, we will need to connect two libraries – DataFrames and CSV.
+To display this data, use the Plots library.

 In [ ]: